Anmol10153/youtubeBack/Readme.md

 # middleware
  ![middleware image](image.png)
+ first middleware : multer
+ we need to configure the middleware as well.
+ - NOTE : read documentation about how to use the multer for single upload, array etc.

 # higher order function declaration:
 ![2 Methods](image-3.png)
+- folder utils OR utility where we extends the class of javascript(if availabl)
 - to standardise the practice of error and response : means make the format similar for both error and response: !nodejs api error
   1. Status codes : ![Status codes](image-4.png)